 What I have posted here is a bit controversial.
 A while back, my sister was doing some research on green tea and she came across a study that alarmed her.
 Her husband often drank large quantities of green tea each day so, she continued her research and presented me with her findings.
 I was shocked and her husband immediately stopped drinking black and green tea altogether!

-I have modified my tea recommendations and suggest that, if you suffer from certain medical conditions, such as thyroid disfunction or osteoarthritis, you, too, may not benefit from this age-old beverage.
+I have modified my tea recommendations and suggest that, if you suffer from certain medical conditions, such as thyroid dysfunction or osteoarthritis, you, too, may not benefit from this age-old beverage.

 by Lynn Daniluk

-If you are unwilling to drink a glass of fluoridated water from a city tap, then you should think twice about drinking green or black tea.
+If you are unwilling to drink a glass of fluoridated water from a city tap, then you should think twice about drinking green or black tea (Camellia sinensis).

 According to the City of Ottawa website,